ameya98/JSBlot/README.md

 # JSBlot
-A western-blot plot, made with d3.js.
+The data visualization tool you need, made with node.js, express.js and d3.js.
-Download all files to the same folder, then open blotsample.html in a web browser.
-Tested with Google Chrome, version 65.
+See a western-blot plot of your data!